Dennis Family Background

 Toolangi was to be home for most of the remainder of his life and after marrying Margaret Herron in 1917, Den and his wife settled on a few acres bounded by the Yea River where he and others planted the exquisite”Singing Gardens” which is now maintained as a local tourist attraction by the Williams Family.

 A literary friend, invited Dennis to camp in an old tramway bus at nearby Kallista, where under the pen name “Den”‘ wrote some of “The Songs of a Sentimental Bloke.”
-Published in October 1915, “The Songs of a Sentimental Bloke” was an immediate success and made Dennis as famous as Banjo Peterson and Henry Lawson.
+Published in October 1915, “The Songs of a Sentimental Bloke” was an immediate success and made Dennis as famous as Banjo Paterson and Henry Lawson.
 Still regarded as one of Australia’s literary masterpieces, in its day the “Sentimental Bloke” broke all publishing records in this country and overseas.
 Just as important was the timing of the publication; it reached a public depressed by enormous war casualties.

 Thousands of copies of the ‘trench’ pocket edition were sent to overseas troops.
 The work was widely recited, produced as silent (1918) and sound (1932) films, a stage play (1922), a musical (1961), and many gramophone recordings and radio and television programmes.
 “The Sentimental Bloke” had phenomenal success because of the wide appeal of the sentiment and humour in its simple love story.